-Veolia Water Technologies Business Development Manager, Kalpesh Shah, explains how evaporation can help smaller cosmetics facilities to save money on wastewater disposal.
+Veolia Water Technologies Industrial Sales Manager, Kalpesh Shah, explains how evaporation can help smaller cosmetics facilities to save money on wastewater disposal.

 Energy Managers are starting to realise that wastewater from cosmetic production is a potential source of money instead of an unwelcome expense.
 Evaporation for smaller cosmetics manufacturing facilities that currently dispose of liquid waste offsite will reduce wastewater disposal costs and offer opportunities for recovering raw materials (such as disinfectants, proteins and glycols) as well as recycling water.
 The article will explain how evaporation works and demonstrate a customer that is using the technology.

 Evaporation is a very old technology – think extracting salt from sea water – and this concept has been applied in many industries but, in the context of wastewater treatment it has all too often been dismissed as uneconomic.
 However, things are changing.
 As alternative disposal routes such as sewer discharge and landfill become more expensive, evaporation is looking more and more attractive.
 Offsite disposal of wastes containing Active Pharmaceutical Ingredients (APIs) and similar ingredients, often involves incineration or complex chemical treatment: evaporation is a sustainable and environmentally friendly alternative that can reduce the waste volume by up to 90% giving a significant cost saving.